exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 True
 ```

-Multiple assignment also allows swapping of variables in lists.
+Multiple assignment also allows swapping of variables in `lists`.
 This practice is pretty common in [linear sorting algorithms][sorting algorithms].
 For example: